 Each year, the Trustees set the assumption for the ultimate incidence rates and the ultimate recovery rates for the twentieth year of the projection period.
-The following chart shows our "target" incidence rates by age group and sex.
+The following chart shows our targeted ultimate incidence rate by age group and sex.
 We further adjust these rates with a 0.6% load for the removal of closure of the record and a 0.8% discount for the physician review requirement mandated by the Bipartisan Budget Act of 2015.